Date issued: 12/02/2001

 2. Leave is approved and used responsibly and is considered to be in the public interest, for example, purpose of leave does not constitute a conflict of interest in accordance with the Government of Saskatchewan's

-Conflict of interest Guidelines.
+Conflict of interest Policy.

 3. Leave supports the government's objectives of delivering quality services.